 \subsubsection{Continuous-to-discrete formulation}

 Image reconstruction aims to estimate an object $\ipar$ based on a set of indirect measurements $\data$.
-The object $\ipar$ belongs to an infinite dimensional Hilbert space $\U$.
-The measurements $\data$ belong to a finite dimensional space $\D$ and are associated to $\ipar$ via a possibly nonlinear imaging operator $\H:\U \rightarrow \D$, also known as a forward operator, via where $\noise$ represents additive noise.
+The object $\ipar$ belongs to an infinite-dimensional Hilbert space $\U$.
+The measurements $\data$ belong to a finite-dimensional space $\D$ and are associated to $\ipar$ via a possibly nonlinear imaging operator $\H:\U \rightarrow \D$, also known as a forward operator, via where $\noise$ represents additive noise.